chapman-cpsc-230/hw2-roth141/INSTRUCTIONS.md

  18      48.9
  19      47.3
 ```

 Submit a program named `cooling.py`.

 This, however, is _not_ a fully accurate model of cooling.
 It assumes that the rate of cooling does not change between the minutes we are reporting.
-A more accurate model would be to change the rate $k$ which is denominated in minutes to seconds, then implement an inner loop to update the temperature for ever second.
-For extra credit, submit a second version,`cooling2.py` that calculates cooling on a second-by-second basis, but still reports the results for every minute.
+A more accurate (but still not completely correct) model would be to change the rate $k$ which is denominated in 1/minutes to 1/seconds, then implement an inner loop to update the temperature for ever second.
+For extra credit, submit a second version,`cooling2.py` that calculates cooling on a second-by-second basis, but still reports the results once for every minute.
 The result will differ from the previous version as follows:

 ```
 Temperature of the air: 20